Strategy ONE

 Example: For the Customer_ID column, the description is Unique identifier for each customer

-For a universal bot, the system automatically generates a description of each sub bot.
+For a universal agent, the system automatically generates a description of each sub agent.
 You can edit the descriptions.

-It is recommended that you do not delete any of the automatic description but instead add to it.
+It is recommended that you do not delete any of the automatic description but instead add to them.
 You can reload descriptions to return to the original information.

-1. Create a new bot or open an existing bot and click the Edit icon in the upper right.
+1. Create a new bot or open an existing agent and click the Edit icon in the upper right.

 2. Click the Data panel .

-1. If you have multiple datasets or bots, you can focus on a specific dataset or bot by collapsing the others.
+1. If you have multiple datasets or agents, you can focus on a specific dataset or agent by collapsing the others.

 2. Edit the dataset and column descriptions.
-For a universal bot, edit the bot descriptions.
+For a universal agent, edit the agent descriptions.

 3. To return a dataset or column description to the original, automatically-generated text, right-click the dataset or column name and select Reload Description.
 Any edits you made are removed.